akinsho/bufferline.nvim/README.md

     left_trunc_marker = '',
     right_trunc_marker = '',
     max_name_length = 18,
+    max_prefix_length = 15, -- prefix used when a buffer is deduplicated
     tab_size = 18,
     show_buffer_close_icons = true | false,
     -- can also be a table containing 2 custom separators